 Free Transform Essential Skills And Shortcuts

-Written by Steve Patterson.
-Photoshop's Free Transform command is one of its most useful and often used features, a one-stop shop for resizing, reshaping, rotating and moving images and selections within a document.
+Photoshop's Free Transform command is one of its most useful and popular features, a one-stop shop for resizing, reshaping, rotating and moving images and selections within a document.
 In this tutorial, we learn the essential skills and shortcuts for getting the most out of this powerful feature, including how to switch to other helpful transform modes without leaving Free Transform!

 Here's a simple pattern I have open on my screen: